NeffIsBack/hacklu-2025/chal1/notizen.md

-teaser:Can't be that hard, right?
+teaser:Can't be that hard, right?gss